jrussell25/CS205-ADMM/README.md

 ### Xtensor-blas

-[Xtensor-blas](https://github.com/xtensor-stack/xtensor-blas) is a BLAS extension to the xtensor library, which enables the capability to use the BLAS and LAPACK libraries for optimized high performance computing with multi-core capability.
+[xtensor-blas](https://github.com/xtensor-stack/xtensor-blas) is a BLAS extension to the xtensor library, which enables the capability to use the BLAS and LAPACK libraries for optimized high performance computing with multi-core capability.

+# Dataset

+We generate synthetic dataset for both training and testing (see [generate_lasso_data.py](https://github.com/jrussell25/CS205-ADMM/blob/master/generate_lasso_data.py)).
+Both feature vector and the coefficient matrix are generated as Gaussian random variables.
+The right-hand-side vector b is computed as the matrix multiplication of the feature and coefficient matrix then corrupted by Gaussian noise.
+This allows us to easily compare our solution with the ground truth to verify the correctness of our implementation and to tune hyper-parameters for quicker convergence and termination criterion.

+# Performance evaluation